liberty-x/custom-image-rating/README.md

 #### Loading CSS

-We ran into errors loading css files
+We ran into errors loading css files, we needed to make sure we had the appropriate dependency in our ```package.json```.